niplav/site/range_and_forecasting_accuracy.md

 to 10 years.
 Even in reasonably chaotic systems, one should expect to become more and more accurate the closer one comes to the expected time.

-Take, for example, a three-part pendulum: I am totally able to predict its position & velocity 100ms before resolution time, but 1s before and it's already getting more difficult.
+Take, for example, a three-part pendulum<!--TODO: Wiki link-->: I am totally able to predict its position & velocity 100ms before resolution time, but 1s before and it's already getting more difficult.
 Information, like nearly everything else, has diminishing value, posteriors converge continuously towards truth.

 <!--TODO: Is it really called that way?
 Also, what are some probability
 theory & information theory theorems for this?-->